PDM4AR/exercises/docs/00-preliminaries.md

 #### Setting up Git

-Download git for your OS from [this site](https://git-scm.com/downloads).
-Then set up git and authenticate with GitHub following [this link](https://docs.github.com/en/get-started/git-basics/set-up-git).
+(Linux, Mac)Download git for your OS from [this site](https://git-scm.com/downloads).
+Then set up git and authenticate with GitHub following the instruction [here](https://docs.github.com/en/get-started/git-basics/set-up-git).

-For Windows users, it is recommended to connect over HTTPS and store your Git credentials with git credential manager(GCM) in WSL.
-Simply follow [this section](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/wsl.md#configuring-wsl-with-git-for-windows-recommended) to configure GCM in your WSL terminal.
-Later on, you are supposed to clone the GitHub repository in WSL using HTTPS.
+(Windows)Install and set up git on both Windows and WSL following the instruction [here](https://docs.github.com/en/get-started/git-basics/set-up-git).
+We recommend connecting to GitHub over HTTPS and use git credential manager(GCM) to store your Git credentials.
+Simply follow [this section](https://docs.github.com/en/get-started/git-basics/caching-your-github-credentials-in-git#git-credential-manager) to get GCM for Windows and [this section](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/wsl.md#configuring-wsl-with-git-for-windows-recommended) for WSL.
+Later on, you may clone the GitHub repository using HTTPS either on WSL(recommanded) or Windows.

 #### _Resources_